 One of the scariest fears that a motorist could face is a large 18 wheeler which loses its brakes.
 This nightmare scenario turns a large, heavy, and fast-moving big rig into an unguided missile which could cause catastrophic damage in whatever it connects with.
 Unfortunately, 18 wheelers with brake failures are not as uncommon as you may hope.
 They do occur and cause serious personal injuries or wrongful death of any occupants in a vehicle that may be unfortunate enough to be involved in the collision.
 Usually this collision is a rear end collision at nearly full speed.
 These types of New Mexico trucking accidents are very serious.

 Our Albuquerque trucking accident lawyer knows that victims of an 18 wheeler crash caused by a big rig that have a brake failure will be seriously injured or could be wrongfully killed.
 This is why the Federal Motor Carrier Safety Administration (FMCSA) has enacted certain regulations which are aimed at protecting other motorists on the roadways by regulating brakes and braking systems.
-Thus, if you have been seriously injured in a New Mexico trucking accident, please call the Caruso Law Offices, P.C. to learn what your rights to compensation may be under the FMCSA by dialing (505) 833-5000 for a FREE consultation.
+Thus, if you have been seriously injured in a New Mexico trucking accident, please call the NM Truck Accident Attorneys to learn what your rights to compensation may be under the FMCSA by dialing (505) 833-5000 for a FREE consultation.